top of page

 We, on the other hand, have studied these horses inside and out, literally.

-The top 5 or 6 contenders who have stood out from the very beginning may or may not get the unscathed trip in the Derby that they deserve to prove who is in fact, the best.
-This is inevitable.
+The top 5 or 6 contenders who have stood out from the very beginning may or may not get the perfect flawless trip in the Derby.
+The trip that they deserve to prove who is in fact, the best.
+This part is inevitable.
 If the track conditions change based on the weather, this becomes an even greater scenario.

 Therefore, never rely on one single horse in any spot within your bets.
 Always have a backup sitting right next to him.
 This is probably one of the main reasons why many tickets go uncashed every year.
 If you need to be reminded, pick any previous Derby (especially rainy ones) and watch the first 10 seconds of the race.